 Notes on Gluten Free Carrot Cake Recipe:

 - I grated the whole nutmeg fresh.
 Whole nutmeg tends to have a more potent flavor and be more aromatic than ground nutmeg.
-My fiancée bought me a special glass jar of it for Christmas.
 If you don't have fresh whole nutmeg, don't feel the need to rush out to buy it.
-I've made this recipe with ground nutmeg and it is just as good!
+I've made this recipe with ground nutmeg and it's just as good!

 Yes!
 Fresh cream cheese frosting should always be refrigerated.
 Plus, this cake tastes amazing cold.
 The icing gets a nice firm, crisp shell but stays smooth and creamy underneath.
 I could eat the icing all by itself.
 I always lick the beaters clean.